eversinc33/Red-Team-Advent-of-Code/README.md

 Day | Challenge | Description
 ---|---|---
-7 | Phishing Server | Write a script that clones a website (e.g. citrix login page) and hosts it 8 | Mail generator | Write a script that parses a template and fills in Names, Job Roles and the phishing URL
+7 | Phishing Server | Write a script that clones a website (e.g. citrix login page) and hosts it.
+Record any POST-Requests to log credentials entered by victims.
+8 | Mail generator | Write a script that parses an Email-template and fills in Names, Job Roles and the phishing URL.

 ### Day 9-10: Exploitation